chef-boneyard/tar/README.md

 ### tar_package

-A `tar_package` This resource provides an easy way to download remote files and compile and install them.
+The `tar_package` resource provides an easy way to download remote files and compile and install them.
 This only works for the most basic Autoconf programs that can do `./configure && make && make install`.

 #### Actions